 An alternative version of this approach is to include light snacks during the 20 hour fasting period.
 Some people feel better if they eat small amounts of fruits and vegetables, juices, or simple proteins a couple of times during the day.
 It is really up to you to determine what is best for your body.

-Periodic Fasting techniques: the 5/2 or “24 hour fast”
+Intermittent Fasting techniques: the 5/2 or “24 hour fast”

 The 5/2 periodic fasting program is based on a much longer interval.
 The idea is to eat normally throughout the feeding days and then pick one or two days per week when you will fast for the entire day.
 You will fast during the entire fasting window of a full 24-hour period.
 Ideally, you would fast two days per week.